ghcann/COVID-19GAN/README.md

 The average 1024x1024 COVID-19 chest x-ray (see above) reveals that segments epsilon, varepsilon, theta and vartheta offer the most promise for applying StyleGan2 to simulate artificial COVID-19 chest x-rays.
 The 1024x1024 dataset has been segmented into 16x256x256, titled alpha to xi.
 Subsequently these 4 datasets have been refined though manual filtering.

 # Colab
 The following notebook COVID-19GAN.ipynb run on Colab provides access to the COVID-19GAN.
 Download COVID-19GAN_StyleGan2, unzip and upload to Google Drive.
 Open COVID-19GAN.ipynb with Google Colab.
-Select 'Runtime', 'Change runtime type' and set the 'Runtime' type to 'Python 3' and the 'Hardware accelerator' to 'GPU'.
-Then 'Run all'.
+Select Runtime, Change runtime type and set the Runtime type to Python 3 and the Hardware accelerator to GPU'.
+Then Run all.
 You may need to modify some paths.

 # Contact
 George Cann, Department of Space and Climate Physics (Mullard Space Science Laboratory), University College London.